-Who Stands To Change The Industry
+Who Stand To Change The Industry

 There are many circumstances where conventional lenders will not approve you for a mortgage.
 This is when a private mortgage lender could save the day.
 You would need a private mortgage lender in the following situations.